Nuitka/Nuitka-website/posts/nuitka-has-a-new-home---nuitkanet.rst

 not use the old domain name anymore, and correct some broken ones too.

 Only downside is that I currently haven't got the `"speedcenter"
 <http://speedcenter.nuitka.net>`_ up and running again.
-After loosing my
+After losing my
 hardware, the old data cannot be compared with new one, and then it doesn't feel like a priority right now.
 I seem to be working instead on XML based regression tests of the optimizer: The output of "--dump-xml" should be compared for a